What if my medical problem does not fit any of the categories on Smart Triage

 To book an appointment:

-Note: due to the slighly confusing way the NHS app works, ‘Check for available GP appointments’ will always show that no appointments are available, and will instead direct you back to ask us for medical advice, using the above option.
-Just fill in the triage form as usual and you will be able to book or will be advised on next steps.
+Note: due to the slighly confusing way the NHS app works, ‘Check for available GP appointments’ will always show that no appointments are available.
+Please ignore this option and always use ‘Contact your GP about a health problem’ or ‘Ask about a health problem’.
+You will then be directed to our booking system and you will be able to book or will be advised on next steps.
 We are trying to get this changed.

 To send us a message or ask an administrative query: